1997–98 Minnesota Timberwolves season: Off-season

-Garnett and second-year star Stephon Marbury both continued to establish themselves as two of the brightest stars in the NBA; Garnett averaged 18.5 points, 9.6 rebounds, 1.7 steals and 1.8 blocks per game, while Marbury averaged 17.7 points, 8.6 assists and 1.3 steals per game.
-In addition, Gugliotta provided the team with 20.1 points, 8.7 rebounds and 1.5 steals per game, while Sam Mitchell provided with 12.3 points and 4.8 rebounds per game, Carr contributed 9.9 points per game, and Terry Porter contributed 9.5 points and 3.3 assists per game off the bench.
-On the defensive side, Cherokee Parks averaged 7.1 points and 5.5 rebounds per game, while Roberts contributed 6.2 points and 4.9 rebounds per game, and Hammonds provided with 6.1 points and 4.8 rebounds per game off the bench.
+Gugliotta averaged 20.1 points, 8.7 rebounds, 4.1 assists and 1.5 steals per game, while Garnett averaged 18.5 points, 9.6 rebounds, 4.2 assists, 1.7 steals and 1.8 blocks per game, and second-year star Stephon Marbury provided the team with 17.7 points, 8.6 assists and 1.3 steals per game.
+In addition, Peeler contributed 13.0 points, 3.8 assists and 1.7 steals per game in 30 games after the trade, while Sam Mitchell provided with 12.3 points and 4.8 rebounds per game, Carr contributed 9.9 points per game, and Terry Porter contributed 9.5 points and 3.3 assists per game.
+On the defensive side, Cherokee Parks averaged 7.1 points and 5.5 rebounds per game, while Roberts contributed 6.2 points and 4.9 rebounds per game, and Hammonds provided with 6.1 points and 4.8 rebounds per game.

-During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Garnett was selected for the 1998 NBA All-Star Game, as a member of the Western Conference All-Star team; he also finished tied in eleventh place in Defensive Player of the Year voting.
+During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Garnett was selected for the 1998 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Despite a stellar season, Marbury was not selected for the NBA All-Star Game.
+Garnett also finished tied in eleventh place in Defensive Player of the Year voting.
+The Timberwolves finished eleventh in the NBA in home-game attendance, with an attendance of 738,590 at the Target Center during the regular season.

+NBA playoffs

-In the Western Conference First Round of the 1998 NBA playoffs, the Timberwolves faced off against the 2nd-seeded Seattle SuperSonics.
-After losing Game 1 on the road, 108–83, the Timberwolves won their first ever playoff game with a 98–93 road win in Game 2.
-Despite taking a 2–1 series lead, the Timberwolves would lose the next two games to the SuperSonics, thus losing the series in five games.
+In the Western Conference First Round of the 1998 NBA playoffs, the Timberwolves faced off against the 2nd–seeded, and Pacific Division champion Seattle SuperSonics, who were led by the All-Star trio of Gary Payton, Vin Baker and Detlef Schrempf.
+The Timberwolves lost Game 1 to the SuperSonics on the road, 108–83 at the KeyArena at Seattle Center, but managed to win Game 2 on the road, 98–93 to even the series; it was the first time in franchise history that the Timberwolves won an NBA playoff game.
+The Timberwolves won Game 3 over the SuperSonics at home, 98–90 at the Target Center to take a 2–1 series lead.
+However, the Timberwolves lost the next two games, which included a Game 5 loss to the SuperSonics at the KeyArena at Seattle Center, 97–84, thus losing in a hard-fought five-game series.

+Aftermath

-Following the season, Gugliotta signed as a free agent with the Phoenix Suns, while Porter signed with the Miami Heat, Roberts signed with the Houston Rockets, Parks signed with the Vancouver Grizzlies, and the oft-injured Michael Williams, who returned to play for the Timberwolves for the first time in two years due to a left heel injury, was released to free agency.
+Following the season, Gugliotta signed as a free agent with the Phoenix Suns, while Porter signed with the Miami Heat, Roberts signed with the Houston Rockets, and Parks signed with the Vancouver Grizzlies.
+Meanwhile, the oft-injured Michael Williams, who returned to play for the Timberwolves for the first time in two years due to a left heel injury, was released to free agency.